Pakistan Armed Forces: Other Asian countries

 Prior to 1971, Pakistan's military had a strong presence in East Pakistan and an active theatre-level military command.
 After Bangladesh's independence from Pakistan, full diplomatic relations were not restored until 1976.
 Relations improved considerably under the Bangladesh military governments of President Lieutenant General Ziaur Rahman and Lieutenant General Hussain Muhammad Ershad, as Bangladesh had grown distant from its former war ally, India.
 Common concerns over India's regional power have influenced strategic co-operation, leading to a gift of several squadrons of F-6 fighter aircraft to the Bangladesh Air Force in the late 1980s.

 After being condemned by India, Great Britain, and the United States between 2004 and 2006 for repressing democracy, the Nepalese monarchy developed military ties with China and Pakistan, who offered extensive support, arms, and equipment for the monarchy's struggle to stay in power in the face of a Maoist insurgency.

 When India proved reluctant to supply Sri Lanka with weapons, the insurgency-plagued island nation turned to Pakistan.
 In May 2000, with separatist Tamil Tiger rebels about to recapture their former capital of Jaffna, Pakistan President Musharraf provided millions of dollars of much-needed armament to the Sri Lankan government.
 In May 2008, Lt-Gen Fonseka of the Sri Lanka Army held talks with his Pakistan Army counterparts regarding the sale of military equipment, weapons, and ammunition.
-The sale of 22 Al-Khalid main battle tanks to the Sri Lanka Army was finalised during these talks, in a deal worth over US$100 million.
-In April 2009, Sri Lanka requested $25 million worth of 81 mm, 120 mm and 130 mm mortar ammunition, to be delivered within a month, which proved decisive in the defeat of the Tamil Tigers.
+The sale of 22 Al-Khalid main battle tanks to the Sri Lanka Army was finalised during these talks, in a deal worth over US$100million.
+In April 2009, Sri Lanka requested $25million worth of 81mm, 120mm and 130mm mortar ammunition, to be delivered within a month, which proved decisive in the defeat of the Tamil Tigers.

-Since the 1970s, Pakistan and North Korea have cooperated extensively on the development of ballistic missile and nuclear weapons technologies.
-Pakistan's strong alliance with China and the legacy of a major scandal linking the Pakistani military to North Korea's nuclear program have prevented Islamabad from joining UN efforts to diplomatically isolate the DPRK.
+Since the 1970s, Pakistan and North Korea have co-operated extensively on the development of ballistic missile and nuclear weapons technologies.
+Pakistan's strong alliance with China and the legacy of a major scandal linking the Pakistani military to North Korea's nuclear programme have prevented Islamabad from joining UN efforts to diplomatically isolate the DPRK.